 If you wish more control over LinnStrument's touch sensitivity than is provided by the Low, Medium and High options for Pressure Sensitivity and Velocity Sensitivity, you can try changing this setting, which will affect both velocity and pressure sensitivity.

 To view the calibrated value, hold (like a Shift key) Calibration (col 16, row 4) while pressing this "Medium" button.
 You will see a number in large digits.
 To change the displayed value, slide your finger left or right on the lowest row.
 Note that the lowest row also acts as a pressure meter for any note pad pressed in the upper 7 rows.
-The displayed value can be changed arbitrary values of 50 (lowest sensitivity, 50% of sensor output) to 200 (extremely high sensitivity, 200% of sensor output).
+The displayed value can be changed between scaling values of 50 (lowest sensitivity, 50% of sensor output) to 200 (extremely high sensitivity, 200% of sensor output).

 Note: In units before around 2021, this value was calibrated at the factory with a weight test.
-After that, the sensor consistency has been so good that at the factory, LinnStrument 200 units are set to 75 and LinnStrument 128 units are set to 90, which both result in the same apparently sensitivity due to the different lengths and therefore resistances of the sensor sheets of the 200 and 128.
+After that, the sensor consistency has been so good that at the factory, LinnStrument 200 units are set to 75 and LinnStrument 128 units are set to 90, which result in the same apparent sensitivity due to the different lengths and therefore resistances of the sensor sheets of the 200 and 128.

 Also, see "How hard should I play LinnStrument?"